AlessandroMangili/NBA/README.md

 </p>

 ## What is "All of NBA"
-This is a project useful to display all of the basic information about basketball NBA and the statistics of all players of regular season
+This is a project useful to display all of the basic information about basketball NBA and the statistics of all players for regular season

 ### Addiotional info
 This web application is based on the use of ajax for the asynchronous reception of data, bootstrap for the front-end and nodejs (express) & javascript for the back-end development.